Codi Galloway

-Codi Galloway is an American politician serving as a member of the Idaho House of Representatives from the 15th district.
+Codi Galloway is an American politician who served as a member of the Idaho House of Representatives from the 15th district.
 Elected in November 2020, she assumed office on December 1, 2020.

 Early life and education

 Galloway was born in Panama City, Florida, and raised in Ada County, Idaho.
 She earned a Bachelor of Arts degree in education from Brigham Young University in 1999.

 Career

 She worked as a public school teacher for three years before establishing a talent development school in Meridian, Idaho.
 She was elected to the Idaho House of Representatives in November 2020.
 She assumed office on December 1, 2020, succeeding Democratic incumbent Jake Ellis.